cajcrook/makersbnb/README.md

 # MakersBnB Python Project
 ## WORK IN PROGRESS

-This repo contains our group project - MakersBnb.
+This repo contains our group project - MakersBnB.
 A simple replica of a popular holiday rental website.

 ### Structure